OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

   technology in the following fashion:
-    - In the correct public channel, post a question that includes source code segments, screenshots, and a description of the steps taken in an attempt to solve a problem.
+    - In the correct public channel, post a question that includes source code segments, screenshots, and a description of the steps taken in an attempt to document and then ultimately solve a problem.
-    - Answer questions that were posted in a public channel, responding with source code segments, screenshots, and links to external references, pointing the proactive programmer who asked the question in the right direction without solving the problem for them and limiting their opportunity to learn more about the topic in question.
+    - Answer questions that were posted in a public channel, responding with source code segments, screenshots, and links to external references, pointing the person who asked the question in the right direction without solving the problem for them and limiting their opportunity to learn more about the topic in question.
     - Proactively offer to help others who may need to learn scientific, mathematical, or technical knowledge and skills that a learner has already mastered by sharing the acquired knowledge or skill, how you can be